Wirelessly Connect a Conference Room Projector or TV with Chromecast

 Most people use Chromecast to turn regular TVs into smart TVs.
 Just plug the Chromecast dongle into the HDMI port, and you can wirelessly stream Hulu, Netflx, and many other media sources.
 You can even stream from your phone.

-Chromecast for Meetings and Conference Rooms
+Chromecast for Conference Room Wireless Display

 Less well known, is how you can use Chromecast for business purposes.
 As most projectors and wall-mounted TVs in conference rooms have an HDMI port, you can also use Chromecast to wirelessly display your screen.
 This works best if you’re sharing something that is in a web browser.
 As the name implies, Chromecast is designed to work best in conjunction with Google’s Chrome web browser.
 Chromecast has solutions for sharing things that are not in your browser, which I’ll get to in a bit.

-Using Chromecast in the conference room also has another big benefit – quickly and easily switching who gets displayed on the screen.
+Using Chromecast for the conference room TV setup also has another big benefit – quickly and easily switching who gets displayed on the screen.
 In a wired setting, you have to unplug the wire from the first computer and plug it into the second.
 Quite impractical if you have a big group or people are sitting far away from the cord.
 With Chromecast, whoever wants to control the presentation can simply click on the “Cast” button in Chrome and they’re in control.

 Setting up Chromecast in a meeting room is pretty straight forward and the requirements are very manageable.
 First, you’ll need a Chromecast dongle, which you can buy from Google as well as a number of retailers.
-You’ll also need pretty good wifi as well as a projector or TV with an HDMI port.
+You’ll also need pretty good wifi as well as a projector or conference room TV with an HDMI port.
 Lastly, you’ll need a little bit of patience.
 While Apple TV is about as simple as you get, Chromecast requires a little finagling.
 Tech Republic wrote up a good overview on how to set up Chromecast in your conference room.

 If you’re more visual, this video on YouTube was pretty straight forward.
 You really need detail or are running into issues?
 Check out MakeUseOf’s excellently detailed article on how to set it up.
-You’re using a mac?
+You’re using a Mac?
 There’s plenty of documentation on how to set it up.
 Ron Stephenson wrote up a good guide, with plenty of screenshots on how to configure Chromecast for your mac.
 You’ll need to download the Chromcast for Mac app, but otherwise, the setup is about the same as you’d experience on a PC.
 If you continue to run into issues with your mac, try out Air Parrot.

 Using Chromecast for Business Presentations